Standard Model Theory for the FCC-ee Tera-Z stage: : the path to theoretical luminosity precision

-\bhlumi\ multi-photon distributions obey a clear separation into exact Lorentz invariant phase space and squared matrix element.
+\bhlumi\ multiphoton distributions obey a clear separation into an exact Lorentz invariant phase space and a squared matrix element.
 The matrix element is an independent part of the program and is currently built according to exclusive exponentiation (EEX) based on the Yennie--Frautshi--Suura~\cite{Yennie:1961ad} (YFS) soft photon factorization and resummation performed on the spin-summed squared amplitude.
-It includes complete \order{\alpha^1} and \order{L_e^2 \alpha^2} corrections, neglecting interference terms between electron and positron lines, suppressed by a $|t|/s$ factor.
+It includes complete \order{\alpha^1} and \order{L_\mathrm{e}^2 \alpha^2} corrections, neglecting interference terms between electron and positron lines, suppressed by a $|t|/s$ factor.
+It has not been changed in the upgrades since version 2.01~\cite{Jadach:1991by}.
+It would be desirable to introduce the results from Refs.~\cite{Jadach:1995hy,Jadach:1996bx,Jadach:1996ir,Ward:1998ht} into the EEX matrix element, that is \order{\alpha^2 L_\mathrm{e}} and \order{\alpha^3 L_\mathrm{e}^3}, again neglecting some ${\sim}|t|/s$ terms.